duyet/adminjs-dev/docs-src/tutorials/04-customizing-resources.md

 It defines which properties should be visible in a __list__, __edit__, __show__ and __filter__ views.

-Lets say that you have a resource city with 20 fields like: _name, lat, lng, population, polution, ..._.
+For example, lets say that you have a resource city with 20 fields like: _name, lat, lng, population, polution, ..._.
-By default AdminBro will render first DEFAULT_MAX_ITEMS_IN_LIST which is __8__.
-What if you want to present just 3 of them in a different order.
+By default, AdminBro will render first DEFAULT_MAX_ITEMS_IN_LIST which is __8__.
+What if you want to present only 3 of them, but in a different order.

 You can do this by using __listProperties__ option: